Jranjangudu/Data-structure-Algorithm-cheat-sheet/JavaScriptPractice/README.md

 ## 2. Scope Chain

+There are three types of scopes in JS:

+- Global Scope
+- Local or Function Scope
+- Block Scope

 - When a variable is used in JavaScript, the JavaScript engine will try to find the variable’s value in the current scope.
 If it could not find the variable, it will look into the outer scope and will continue to do so until it finds the variable or reaches global scope.

 - If it’s still could not find the variable, it will either implicitly declare the variable in the global scope (if not in strict mode) or return an error.